-Features of your O:A:S:I:S: Hospital experience include:
+Features of your O:A:S:I:S Hospital experience include:

-- Coordination of all your pre- and post-operative needs through patient centered discharge planning that starts today. - ❖ A program that includes your family and friends (your coaches) so they can feel better prepared to help care for you both during and after your surgery. - ❖ A team of world class physicians, nurses, certified nursing assistants/patient care techs and therapists that specialize in the care of patients with total joint replacements. - ❖ Access to "GetWell Network", an interactive television system in your room that will allow you to make dietary, maintenance or housekeeping requests, watch educational videos, access the internet, and alert your O:A:S:I:S associates about any concerns.
+- Coordination of all your pre- and post-operative needs through patient centered discharge planning that starts today. - ❖ A program that includes your family and friends (your coaches) so they can feel better prepared to help care for you both during and after your surgery. - ❖ A team of world class physicians, nurses, patient care techs and therapists that specialize in the care of spine patients. - ❖ Access to 'Skylight TV', an interactive television system in your room that will allow you to make dietary, maintenance or housekeeping requests, watch educational videos, access the internet, and alert the O:A:S:I:S staff about any concerns.